QAMO: Quality-aware Multi-centroid One-class Learning For Speech Deepfake Detection: Methodology

 \section{Methodology}

 This section introduces the proposed Quality-Aware Multi-Centroid One-Class Learning (QAMO) framework for speech deepfake detection.
-Figure \ref{fig:main} provides an overview of QAMO in comparison with the single-centroid one-class model, OC-Softmax \cite{ocsoftmax}.
-In OC-Softmax, bona fide embeddings are pulled toward a single centroid and separates spoof embeddings with margin boundaries.
+Figure \ref{fig:main} provides an overview of QAMO compared to the single-centroid one-class model, OC-Softmax \cite{ocsoftmax}.
+In OC-Softmax, bona fide embeddings are pulled toward a single centroid, while spoof embeddings are separated by margin boundaries.
 In contrast, QAMO uses multiple centroids, each corresponding to a distinct bona fide quality level, to capture intra-class variation in the bona fide speech representation.

 Unlike the earlier multi-centroid one-class model SAMO \cite{samo}, which organizes embeddings by speaker identity, QAMO structures them by speech quality levels.
-Quality labels can be easily obtained from a speech assessment model, whereas speaker identity is often unavailable or restricted due to privacy concerns.
+Quality labels can be easily obtained from a speech assessment model, whereas speaker identity is often unavailable.
 QAMO learns discriminative quality-aware centroids through a classification objective.
-In contrast, SAMO constructs centroids by averaging embeddings from the same speaker, which risks the centroids collapse into a single point since they lack explicit classification supervision.
+In contrast, SAMO constructs centroids by averaging embeddings from the same speaker, which risks the centroids to collapse into a single point since they lack explicit classification supervision.